jccrosby/smart-ai-adoption/slides.md

 Question 3 - What are the **risks**?

 - **LEAP - Learn & Assess:**
-  - Proactively consider risks and evaluate the ethical posture
-- **Integrate Ethics & Responsibility:**
-  - Consider potential biases
-  - Security vulnerabilities
-  - Ethical implications for the tools and any applied use cases
+  - Here you're proactively considering any bias, security, or ethical risks
 - **Red Flags:**
   - Unverified or biased data
   - Weak security
-  - Lack of ethical guidelines
+  - Lack of guidelines around ethics, security, or intellectual property (IP)

--->
+- The Cursor "Experiment" didn't consider any of these risks -->

 ---
 layout: new-section